St-Thierry/Android-Calculator-Clone/README.md

-Web-based android calculator clone with all functionalities and attributes replicated. #Pe
+Web-based android calculator clone with all functionalities and attributes replicated. #P